Albert Gould: Early life and career

 Gould was born in Sydney, the son of solicitor John Morton Gould and his wife Anne (née Livingstone).
 He attended William Woolls' school in Parramatta, and went on to study law at the University of Sydney, although he did not take a degree.
 He served his articles with his father and was admitted to the bar in December 1870.
 He then worked in Singleton for a Sydney legal firm.
-Gould also developed significant business interests, being involved with the Great Cobar Copper Mining syndicate and serving as a director of the Electric Light and Power Supply Company, the City Bank of Sydney and the Oriental Timber Corporation.
+Gould also developed significant business interests, being involved with the Great Cobar Copper Mining syndicate and serving as a director of the Electric Light and Power Supply Corporation, the City Bank of Sydney and the Oriental Timber Corporation.
 On 12 September 1872, he married Jeanette Jessie Maitland at St Paul's Church of England in West Maitland.

 Gould was also a citizen soldier, enlisting as a volunteer in the West Maitland company of the New South Wales volunteer forces.
 He later took command of the Singleton Company, becoming a major in 1886.
 He later received the Volunteer Officers' Decoration for long service; he would retire from the regiment in 1902 as a lieutenant-colonel.